The Sword of Shannara: Supporting characters

+Development

 Brooks began writing The Sword of Shannara in 1967 when he was twenty-three years old.
 He started writing the novel to challenge himself and as a way of staying "sane" while he attended law school at Washington and Lee University.
 Brooks had been a writer since high school, but he had never found 'his' genre: "I tried my hand at science fiction, westerns, war stories, you name it.
 All those efforts ... weren't very good."
 When he was starting college, he was given a copy of Tolkien's The Lord of the Rings to read for the first time.
 From then on, Brooks knew that he had found a genre he could write in.
 Writing Sword took seven years, as Brooks worked on it only sporadically while also completing his law school courses and rewrote it many times.

 Brooks initially submitted his manuscript to DAW Books, whose editor Donald A. Wollheim rejected it and recommended submission to Judy-Lynn del Rey at Ballantine Books instead.
 Ballantine Books accepted The Sword of Shannara in November 1974.
 Brooks' editor was Lester del Rey, who used the book to launch Ballantine's new Del Rey Books imprint/subsidiary.
 Del Rey chose it because he felt that it was "the first long epic fantasy adventure which had any chance of meeting the demands of Tolkien readers for similar pleasures."

 In 1977, The Sword of Shannara was simultaneously released as a trade paperback by Ballantine Books and hardback by Random House.
 The Brothers Hildebrandt, who had previously done illustration work for the work of Tolkien, were asked to make the cover.
 Greg Hildebrandt remembers the Del Reys as being "obsessed with the project.
 It was their baby."
 The novel was a commercial success, becoming the first fantasy fiction novel to appear on The New York Times trade paperback bestseller list.

 The original inspiration for The Sword of Shannara was Brooks' desire to put "Tolkien's magic and fairy creatures [into] the worlds of Walter Scott and [Alexander] Dumas".
 Brooks was inspired by J. R. R. Tolkien's The Lord of the Rings and adventure fiction such as Alexandre Dumas' The Three Musketeers, Robert Louis Stevenson's Treasure Island, Arthur Conan Doyle's The White Company and Walter Scott's Ivanhoe.

 Brooks decided not to use historical settings like these works.
 He instead followed Tolkien's use of a fantasy setting:

-He admits that he was very influenced by The Lord of the Rings when writing it, being his first novel, but that he has evolved his own style since:
+He admits that he was very influenced by The Lord of the Rings when writing it, being his first novel.
+However, Brooks has said that he has since evolved his own style :

 Brooks also made decisions about his novel's characterization and use of magic, saying that the magic "couldn't be dependable or simply good or bad".
 Also, he wanted to blur the distinctions between good and evil, "because life simply [doesn't] work that way."
 He wanted to ensure that readers would identify with his protagonist, Shea, which he accomplished by casting Shea as "a person simply trying to muddle through".